MathiasReker/php-svg-optimizer/README.md

 ### Contributing

-Contributions are welcome!
-If you have suggestions for improvements, please fork the repository and create a pull request.
-You can also open an issue with the tag "enhancement."
-Don’t forget to give the project a star if you find it useful!
+We welcome all contributions!
+If you have ideas for improvements, feel free to fork the repository and submit a pull request.
+You can also open an issue and tag it with "enhancement."
+If you find this project helpful, don’t forget to give it a star!

+#### Library Structure and Contribution Guide

+The library implements the Strategy Pattern, where strategies are encapsulated as "rules" located in the `/src/Services/Rules` directory.

+##### Adding a New Rule

+1) **Create the Rule**: Add a new class in the `/src/Services/Rules` directory that implements the `SvgOptimizerRuleInterface`.

+2) **Write Tests**: Ensure your new rule is thoroughly tested by creating corresponding test cases in `/tests/Services/Rules`.

+3) **Integrate the Rule**: Add your new rule to the builder in `/src/Services/SvgOptimizerBuilder.php`.

+4) **Update Documentation**: Finally, update the `README.md` to reflect the addition of the new rule and its purpose.

+By following these steps, you'll ensure that your contribution is well-integrated into the project.

 #### Docker